FAQs Airlinguee English and Horseback Riding Camps Ireland.

 All protective headwear must visibly bear its own label/tag.
 Cut-off labels/tags will not be accepted.

-If you are still unsure, please check with an approved equestrian service provider or an online provider.
+If you are still unsure, please check with an approved equestrian service provider in your area or an online equestrian provider.

 Please click here for more detailed information on the British Horse Riding Society’s 2023 Approved Horse Riding Hat or Helmet regulations.